-The sites that have been added to the list of World Cultural and Natural Heritage are the world’s most valuable monuments, the most significant historical cities, the most beautiful landscapes and the most breathtaking ecosystems and natural wonders.
-Because they are the most significant places on the planet to learn about people and nature, the community of nations has decided to protect them by binding international law.
+The sites on UNESCO’s World Heritage List are the most valuable monuments, the most significant historical cities, the most beautiful landscapes and the most breathtaking natural wonders and ecosystems of our planet.
+Nowhere else can we learn more about the history and diversity of the earth, its peoples, and their cultural achievements.
+Because their significance is so great that it transcends national boundaries, they are considered to be the heritage of all humankind, and it is for that reason that the community of nations has decided to protect them by binding international law.

 The UNESCO World Heritage sites are not only the heritage of one nation or state.
-As heritage of all mankind, they are the nuclei of a world civilization.
-We are all called to maintain their integrity and pass them on to future generations.
-This is the task to which World Heritage Watch is committed.
+As the common heritage of all humankind, they are the nuclei of an emerging world civilization.
+Each one of them belongs to all of us, and we have a shared responsibility for them.